 Clive’s Fruit Farm has been established in 1917 in Worcestershire but cider has been made on the farm for over half a century.
 They produce many other fruits and veggies than apples, thus cider making is just a side business.

 Package type: 500ml clear glass bottle with crown cap

 Recommended type of glass: pint glass or flute

-Appearance: pours a slightly haze, pale amber with no head.
+Appearance: pours a slightly hazy, pale amber with no head.
 However, there is a persistent ring along the walls of the glass.
 Carbonation is gentle with small beading bubbles and seems to be natural.

 Aroma/Nose: the aroma is really hypnotizing!
-Lots of baked apples, some apple juice and skins.
+Lots of baked apples, some apple juice, and skins.
 I can also sense some vanilla, woody and distant barnyard notes.
 Reminds me slightly of calvados.
 Very appealing.

 Taste: my first impression is medium tart apples and watery taste.
 Then sulphuric notes and distant astringency appear on the palate along with surprisingly….watermelon.
 The finish is dry and bitter, with a warming and biting effect coming from alcohol.

 Overall: Wobblejuice tastes completely different to all ciders I have sampled so far.
 I think the taste is just not completely balanced.
-Maybe Wobblejuice Cider wasn’t aged long enough and didn’t loose the harsh booze like alcohol structure.
+Maybe Wobblejuice Cider wasn’t aged long enough and didn’t lose the harsh booze like alcohol structure.
 What I also find disturbing is the prolonged bitter taste, which could give one an impression you are actually drinking beer.
-Not my personal favorite but if you like watermelon notes with spirit this cider might be your thing.
+Not my personal favourite but if you like watermelon notes with spirit this cider might be your thing.
 3/6